geisalopes/geisalopes/README.md

 ### Hi there 👋

+My name is Geisa, HR professional, venturing into the world of programming.
+I'm vegan and love to read. 🌱📚

+At the moment I'm studying german 🇩🇪 and web dev. 👩🏻‍💻 I love playing with CSS 🌈 and I'm still not a big fan of Javascript, but who knows in the future. ☺️

 <!--
 **geisalopes/geisalopes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.